Institute on Basic Immigration law

-The Immigration Service and Aid Center will offer a 40-hour Summer Institute on Basic Immigration Law in San Antonio, Texas this summer.
-Training sessions will be taught by a staff of experienced immigration attorneys and accredited representatives and will provide a comprehensive survey of immigration law and procedure, with special emphasis on family-based immigration law.
-This intensive training event is designed for individuals who wish to apply for Department of Justice accreditation or need continuing education.
-The Department of Justice allows non-attorney staff of social, charitable and religious non-profit organizations to practice immigration law.
-ISAAC's Summer Institute is a valuable tool for those who seek to serve their immigrant community.
+This intensive training event is designed for individuals who wish to apply for Department of Justice (DOJ) accreditation, or who need continuing education hours on family-based immigration law.
+The DOJ allows non-attorney staff of non-profit and religious organizations to practice immigration law.
+ISAAC's Institute is a valuable tool for those who seek to serve their immigrant community.

 Who Should Attend?